Miad Faezipour is an Associate Professor in the

 Dr. Amer Al-Rahayfeh graduated in July 2014.

-Currently: Assistant Professor of Computer Information Systems in Al-Hussein Bin Talal University, Jordan.
+Currently: Assistant Professor of Computer Science at Al-Hussein Bin Talal University, Jordan.

 Ahmad Abushakra has been a Ph.D. candidate majoring in Computer Science and